bwaggone/ITGMania-APWorld/world/docs/setup_en.md

 6. Select **`--- GENERATE YAML ---`**.
 This creates your configuration file under:
    `Save/Archipelago/YAMLS/[PlayerName].yaml`

-### Step C: Generate the Multiworld Seed
+### Step B: Generate the Multiworld Seed
 1. Place the generated `[PlayerName].yaml` file into your Archipelago generator `Players/` folder.
 2. If playing with custom song pools, the Archipelago generator will scan all player YAMLs at generation time and build the master song database union automatically.
 If a player does not select a custom song pool, the generator defaults to the **Club Fantastic Seasons 1 & 2** pools.
 3. Run the Archipelago generator to produce your multiworld seed.

-### Step D: Running the World
+### Step C: Running the World
-1. If your generated PlayerName matches the value in the ini, when the host starts the world it should connect automatically!
+1. When the host starts the room and ITGMania is running with matching credentials in `Save/Archipelago/archipelago.ini`, the module will connect automatically.

 ---